solar-ml/aws-emr-msk/README.md

 ### Amazon EMR Serverless Application

+According to [AWS](<https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html>), EMR Serverless provides a serverless runtime environment that simplifies the operation of analytics applications that use Apache Spark and Apache Hive.
+With EMR Serverless, you don’t have to configure, optimize, secure, or operate clusters to run applications with these frameworks.

+EMR Serverless helps you avoid over- or under-provisioning resources for your data processing jobs.
+EMR Serverless automatically determines the resources that the application needs, gets these resources to process your jobs, and releases the resources when the jobs finish.

+For use cases where applications need a response within seconds, such as interactive data analysis, you can pre-initialize the resources that the application needs when you create the application. **Pre-initialized capacity** feature keeps workers initialized and ready to respond in seconds.
+This capacity effectively creates a warm pool of workers for an application.
+When you configure pre-initialized capacity, jobs can start immediately so that you can implement iterative applications and time-sensitive jobs.

 The creation of the EMR Serverless Application includes the following resources:
 1. Amazon S3 Bootstrap bucket for storage of Spark resources;
 2. Amazon VPC with at least two private subnets and associated Security Group(s);